alphagov/router/README.md

 ### Serving routes from a flat file

-When `ROUTER_ROUTES_FILE` is set, Router will load routes from the specified JSONL file (one JSON object per line):
+When `ROUTER_ROUTES_FILE` is set, Router will load routes from the specified JSONL file (one JSON object per line).
+Router will also no longer load routes from PostgreSQL, and periodic route updates are disabled.

+Example file:

 ```jsonl
 {"BackendID":"frontend","IncomingPath":"/government","RouteType":"prefix","RedirectTo":null,"SegmentsMode":null,"SchemaName":null,"Details":null}